ddemkiw/CV/README.md

 - Oversaw the adequate processing of over 1000 legal documents daily to guarantee the proper flow of inter-office communication
 - Designed new workflow systems ensuring faster turnaround and higher customer retention
 - Provided support to managers by assisting with heavy workloads and providing reports on daily activities
+- Created high functioning team atmosphere that facilitated meeting tight deadlines in a high stakes environment

 ###Technical Writing
 - Actively consulted with Global Relay technical writing department to produce official Global Relay documentation, including officially published FAQ documents